 Access specifiers (i.e. private, internal, etc) cannot be provided for interface members.
-All members are public.
+In Interface, all members are public by default.
 A class implementing an interface must define all the members declared by the interface as public.
 The implementing class has the option of making an implemented method virtual if it is expected to be overridden in a a child class.